 3. If par boiling, place the broccoli into a pot of boiling water, then when it comes back up to a boil, let it boil for 40 seconds (for just cooked) or 1 minute (for tender) then drain.
 The residual heat will cook the broccoli through while sitting in the colander.

-Nutrition assuming 3 servings.
+Beef and Broccoli nutrition assuming 3 servings.

 If you enjoyed this, I think you’ll LOVE my Restaurant-style Chinese Fried Rice!